jparise/vesta/README.md

 $ python -m pip install vesta
 ```

-It's only runtime dependency is the [Requests library][requests], which will be
+Its only runtime dependency is the [Requests library][requests], which will be
 installed automatically.

 [pypi]: https://pypi.org/project/vesta/